-Why use Monitor Docker?
+Why Choose Monitor Docker?

-Configuring the Home Assistant Docker container
+Configuring the Home Assistant Docker Container

 -v /var/run/docker.sock:/var/run/docker.sock